seregazhuk/seregazhuk.github.io_old/_drafts/2017-07-13-reatcphp-http-server.md

 });
 {% endhighlight %}

-Now our server doesn't crash when we request a wrong file.
+Now our server doesn't crash when a user requests a wrong file.
 It responds with a correct message:

 <p class="text-center image">
     <img src="/assets/images/posts/reactphp/video-streaming-server-404.png" alt="video streaming 404 error" class="">
 </p>

 ### Determining file mime type
-In PHP we have a nice function `mime_content_type` which returns MIME Content-type for a file:
+In PHP we have a nice function `mime_content_type` which returns MIME Content-type for a file.
+We can use it to replace a hardcoced value for `Content-Type` header:

 {% highlight php %}
 <?php